golemfactory/golem-architecture/specs/deposits.md

 Fee is claimed when deposit is close by spender.
 Fee amount depends on implementation of the contract implementation.
 For example it can be flat fee, percent fee or combination of both.

-Fee schema is completely up to the contract and service implementation.
+The fee schema is entirely determined by the contract and service implementation.
 Yagna doesn't care really, we should probably provide some API exposing gas costs so the service can calculate fee based on that.

 ## Additional safety for Funder

 ![padlocks](deposit_assets/padlocks300.webp)

-* If Spender fail to close allocation due some kind of service failure, Funder can terminate deposit after validTo date elapses taking back remaining funds and fee.
+* If Spender fails to close the allocation due to some kind of service failure, Funder can terminate deposit after validTo date elapses taking back remaining funds and fee.
 * Spender can do whatever he wants with the locked funds, so the Funder has to trust the Spender.
 * Spender doesn't have to trust the Funder, which is the most important part of the solution.